CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 ### **Step 2**: Use a Python script to gather the running config from a router using NETCONF

-First, you'll use a Python file to retrieve the running configuration from the Cat8000V running Cisco IOS XE.
+First, you'll use a Python script to retrieve the running configuration from the Cat8000V running Cisco IOS XE.

 - Open **display_running_config.py** in your IDE and observe the contents.